 General Admission at the Door: $45

-NOTE - We anticipate that there will be a limited number of tickets for sale at the door.
-If you plan to purchase your ticket(s) at the door please note that we can take cash or cheque, but not debit or credit cards.
+There will be a limited number of tickets for sale at the door ($45), but please note that we can take cash or cheque only, no debit or credit cards.